MrCattiman/HACAL/docs/grammar.md

 The following moods exist in HACAL:
 - Realis (Not a separate mood)
   - Indicative
-    - Energetic (Expressed as a subtype of indicative)
   - Evidential
-    - Sensory (Expressed as a subtype of evidential)
 - Irrealis (Not a separate mood)
   - Deontic (Not a separate mood)
     - Commisive